White noise

-The term white noise is sometimes used in the context of phylogenetically based statistical methods to refer to a lack of phylogenetic pattern in comparative data.
-It is sometimes used analogously in nontechnical contexts to mean "random talk without meaningful contents".
+In the context of phylogenetically based statistical methods, the term white noise can refer to a lack of phylogenetic pattern in comparative data.
+In nontechnical contexts, it is sometimes used to mean "random talk without meaningful contents".

 Statistical properties

 Any distribution of values is possible (although it must have zero DC component).
-Even a binary signal which can only take on the values 1 or 0 will be white if the sequence is statistically uncorrelated.
+Even a binary signal which can only take on the values 1 or -1 will be white if the sequence is statistically uncorrelated.
 Noise having a continuous distribution, such as a normal distribution, can of course be white.

 It is often incorrectly assumed that Gaussian noise (i.e., noise with a Gaussian amplitude distribution – see normal distribution) necessarily refers to white noise, yet neither property implies the other.
 Gaussianity refers to the probability distribution with respect to the value, in this context the probability of the signal falling within any particular range of amplitudes, while the term 'white' refers to the way the signal power is distributed (i.e., independently) over time or among frequencies.

-White noise is the generalized mean-square derivative of the Wiener process or Brownian motion.
+One form of white noise is the generalized mean-square derivative of the Wiener process or Brownian motion.

 A generalization to random elements on infinite dimensional spaces, such as random fields, is the white noise measure.